 Jelinger Henry Symons was born about 1836 the son of Commander William Symons, RN and Mary Ann.
 He married his wife Annie Grace Hyatt on 16 August 1864.
 The young man

 pictured with Symons may well be his nephew George Hyatt who was listed as living in the Symons household in the 1891 British Census.
 Symons died at the ripe old age of 85 in 1925.

-Cornet, 2nd Lieutenant or Ensign - 3 August, 1853
+Cornet, 2nd Lieutenant or Ensign - 3 August 1853

-Lieutenant - 21 October,1854
+Lieutenant - 21 October 1854

-Captain - 10 December, 1863
+Captain - 10 December 1863

-Major - 23 October 1875
+Honorary Major - 23 October 1875

 Retired on pension or retired pay

-The British Census of 1861 shows Symons as a First Lieutenant serving aboard the 24-gun wooden screw frigate HMS Topaze at Vancouver Island, British Columbia, Canada.
+The British Census of 1861 shows Symons as a first lieutenant serving aboard the 24-gun wooden screw frigate HMS Topaze at Vancouver Island, British Columbia, Canada.
 While in

 British Columbia the crew of the Topaze built the still-standing Race Rock Lighthouse.
 Officers and men of the Topaze also acted in a police capacity, preventing the looting of the

 wrecked Hudson's Bay ship Nanette.

 Symons was probably still a member of the Topaze's company when the ship laid a bronze tablet in 1863 at the Juan Fernández Islands commemorating the stay of marooned sailor

-Easter Island in 1868 the removed the Moai Moai Hava and Hoa Hakananai'a which now reside in the British
+removed the Moai Moai Hava and Hoa Hakananai'a which now reside in the British Museum.

 F. G. Steggles - Photographer